rapastranac/gempba/README.md

 If this branch is to be run sequentially, then no instance of ```GemPBA::ResultHolder``` should be created for it.

 Most of the time, the code of a branching algorithm is optimised to check if the branch is worth it to explore.
-What it usually happens is that the instances to be passed are compared somehow against the best solution so far, and therefore it is possible to conclude that a branch is leading to a best or worse solution.
+What it usually happens is that the instances to be passed are compared somehow against the best solution so far, and therefore it is possible to conclude that a branch is leading to a better or worse solution.

 Then, an optimised version of the our sequential algorithm would be as follows.